avlewis/data_analysis/README.md

 # data_analysis
 __Hello! :wave:__ This is just a repo I've put together that I hope will serve as a portfolio for some of the work I've done in the field of data analysis.
-I will attempt to put files in a chronological order.
-Also, will give a description below about what the purpose of each of the folders is and why I have included them.
+Listed below is a description of the files included and what their purpose is.

 ## Teradata 2017